 Students must contact an Academic Success Coordinator to develop an academic plan and to have the hold released.
-The Academic Success Coordinators are located in the Office of Enrollment Services.
+To make an appointment with an Academic Success Coordinator you can call 651-846-1692 or go to the Administration Office, Room 1400.

 Students placed on academic warning for a deficient GPA are required to enroll in CSCR course(s).
-Students, who do not register for, with draw from, or do not successfully complete CSCR course(s) as assigned by an Academic Success Coordinator may be suspended in definitely.
+Students, who do not register for, withdraw from, or do not successfully complete CSCR course(s) as assigned by an Academic Success Coordinator may be suspended indefinitely.

 While on academic warning a student is required to achieve a term grade point average of 2.5 or higher and maintain a term completion rate of 100%.
-The student will remain on probation until a cumulative grade point average of 2.0 or higher and a cumulative completion rate of 67% or higher is achieved.
+The student will remain on warning until a cumulative grade point average of 2.0 or higher and a cumulative completion rate of 67% or higher is achieved.